 London Metal Exchange shareholders approved the $2.2 billion takeover offer from Hong Kong Exchanges & Clearing Ltd., ending a 10-month contest.

 The vote in London yesterday was more than 99 percent in favor, said Chris Evans, a spokesman for the LME.
-The board backed the proposal June 15 after offers from rivals including CME Group Inc. (CME), Intercontinental Exchange Inc. and NYSE Euronext.
-(NYX) The proposal needed the backing of more than 50 percent of shareholders and owners controlling at least 75 percent of the stock in the 135-year-old exchange.
+The board backed the proposal June 15 after offers from rivals including CME Group Inc. (CME:US), Intercontinental Exchange Inc. and NYSE Euronext.
+(NYX:US) The proposal needed the backing of more than 50 percent of shareholders and owners controlling at least 75 percent of the stock in the 135-year-old exchange.

 Hong Kong Exchanges is buying a bourse handling more than 80 percent of world trade in industrial-metal futures, setting global prices for metals from copper to aluminum to nickel.
 It is the first overseas acquisition for the Asian bourse, the world’s second-biggest exchange by market value, and its first contracts in commodities.
 LME members may get more access to China, which consumes more metal than any other nation.